MUNDEN FRY LANDSCAPE ASSOCIATES

 Creating a beautiful, functional, sustainable garden setting with AutoCAD

-More than 250 million people around the world use Pinterest to dream about, plan and prepare for things they want to do in life.
+More than 250 million people around the world use Pinterest to dream about, plan, and prepare for things they want to do in life.
 The company wanted to extend the interior lobby of its San Francisco headquarters to the outdoors, to an area that is a privately owned public open space.
-This shared, narrow, multipurpose area also needed to be sustainable, complete with a sophisticated recycled grey-water system for land irrigation, among other things.
-Munden Fry Landscape Associates was able to meet the challenges of designing for sustainability using AutoCAD, creating a beautiful outdoor garden setting with ample seating for Pinterest employees, the surrounding community and the public to enjoy.
+This shared, narrow, multipurpose area also needed to be sustainable, complete with a sophisticated recycled gray-water system for land irrigation, among other things.
+Munden Fry Landscape Associates was able to meet the challenges of designing for sustainability using AutoCAD, creating a beautiful outdoor garden setting with ample seating for Pinterest employees, the surrounding community, and the public to enjoy.

 This unique space – a narrow pedestrian alleyway that connects Pinterest on Brannan Street to Bluxome Street – needed to function for multiple uses and serve multiple surrounding companies and many passers-by.
 Creating a design to meet various needs and purposes was critical and required a cohesive, aesthetically appealing design.
 Other challenges were inherent with the tight space, including a property line and creating a grey-water system.